 Majority of UK adults worried about access to palliative care, survey suggests

-Around four in 10 (41%) think there is too little NHS resource allocated to palliative care, the survey also found.
+The poll also found around four in 10 (41%) think not enough NHS resources are allocated to palliative care.

 The results, released on the same day a debate on assisted dying is taking place at Parliament, should be a “wake-up call for current and future governments”, researchers said.